t43pasdf/plugin.video.espn_3/README.md

 siuside, OTinley, lionsnob, and others)

 Watch full live streaming sporting events and replays on ESPN 3 (and premium channels with cable provider), including football, baseball, cricket, soccer, and basketball events.

+## Dev Notes
+resources/lib/websocket is from the websocket-client project at https://github.com/websocket-client/websocket-client